robfletcher/grails-spring-events/readme.md

 ### Handling notification errors

-If a listener throws an exception from its `onApplicationEvent` method or its retry policy's `maxRetries` is exceeded then _eventPublisherService_ will notify its error handler.
-By default the service simply logs errors but you can override the default error handler by assigning a different [ErrorHandler][2] implementation to the service in `Config.groovy`:
+If a listener throws an exception from its `onApplicationEvent` method (or its retry policy's `maxRetries` is exceeded) then the multicaster will notify its error handler.
+The default error handler simply logs errors but you can override it by assigning a different [ErrorHandler][2] implementation to the service in `Config.groovy`:

 ### Customising threading policy